All Nasher members are invited to explore the galleries before the crowds and enjoy an exclusive talk…June 3, 2018 | 10 AM – 12 PM

 Akomfrah is known for his distinctive, polyrhythmic visual and sonic style.
 His work moves across cultures to seamlessly meld history with mythology, the archival with the contemporary and image with sound.
 Recognized as a trailblazer in the world of British cinema, he makes films that challenge prevailing narratives and gives voice to underrepresented communities.

-In 1982, Akomfrah cofounded the influential and forward-looking Black Audio Film Collective (BAFC) with Lina Gopaul and several other film artists; although BAFC disbanded in 1988, Akomfrah still collaborates today with Gopaul and their longtime partner David Lawson through their production company Smoking Dogs Films.
+In 1982, Akomfrah cofounded the influential and forward-looking Black Audio Film Collective (BAFC) with Lina Gopaul and several other artists; although the BAFC disbanded in 1988, Akomfrah still collaborates today with Gopaul and their longtime partner David Lawson through their production company Smoking Dogs Films.
 In 2017, Akomfrah won the UK’s Artes Mundi Prize.

 — Trevor Schoonmaker, Chief Curator and Patsy R. and Raymond D. Nasher Curator of Contemporary Art at the Nasher Museum, and Artistic Director of Prospect.4.